KaroMourad/job-search-aggregator/README.md

 - Caching mechanism to improve performance.
 - Responsive design for both desktop and mobile devices.
 - Theming feature to switch between light and dark modes.
-- Pagination or infinite scrolling for job listings (Bonus).
+- Pagination for job listings.
 - Filtering options for job listings (Bonus).
 - Feature to save favorite job listings (Bonus).